 The assessment is by two pieces of coursework.

-The First Report is submitted in Week 7, should be around 2 500 words in length, and is worth 40% of the overall mark for the module.
-Detailed feedback will be provided to students in Week 10.
+The First Coursework is submitted in Week 5, should be around 3 000 words in length, and is an academic report worth 30% of the overall mark for the module.
+Detailed feedback will be provided to students in Week 8.
+This assessment will involve articulation of the business need for data analytics and a report on an analysis of a data set using R.

-The Second Report is submitted in Week 14, should be around 3 000 words in length, and is worth 60% of the overall module mark.
+The Second Coursework is submitted in Week 14, and will be a case study presentation and report of around 5000 words in length, and is worth 70% of the overall module mark.
+This will be based on a mini project set in the students’ organisation and will involve formulating a business problem, data collection, analysis and an implementation report.

 Module plan